common-voice/sentence-collector/README.md

 ## Deployment

 The website is hosted on GitHub Pages.
-Contributors with write access to the repository can deploy to production by running the following command:
+Contributors with write access to the repository can deploy to production by running the following command.
+Please note that you will need to provide a GitHub token for the release notes.
+[Read more about tokens on GitHub.](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

 ```
-yarn run deploy
+GITHUB_TOKEN=... yarn run deploy
 ```

 This assumes that your `origin` is pointing to this repository.
 If not, you can specify the remote name with:

 ```
-yarn run deploy -- -o <remotename>
+GITHUB_TOKEN=... yarn run deploy -- -o <remotename>
 ```

+This will also create [release notes on GitHub](https://github.com/Common-Voice/sentence-collector/releases).

 ## Adding a new user